DTS-STN/CDP-Lessons-Learned/SAEB Architecture Design.md

 ![Data Flow using ADF and Databricks](DataFlow_2.png)

 Before building a data factory pipeline, linked service was created for Databricks Workspace and Azure Data Lake Gen2 storage account.
-The pipeline runs Databricks notebook that reads data from storage container, transforms data to add a new column and lastly writes the transformed data to the same directory as the source file.
+ADF pipeline orchestrates the execution of Databricks notebook that reads data from storage container, transforms data to add a new column and lastly writes the transformed data to the same directory as the source file.
 From there the data is pushed to Power BI desktop with the help to Azure Data Lake Storage Gen2 connector which is given output file path.

 Power BI’s Databricks and Spark connector can also be used to connect to Databricks database.
 Both connectors allow you to connect directly to the data source using Direct Query which supports live data refresh as no data is copied to Power BI Desktop.
 As you create or interact with a visualization, Power BI Desktop queries the underlying data source, so you are always viewing current data.
 Tiles based on DirectQuery datasets refresh automatically according to a schedule by sending queries to the back-end data source.
 By default, datasets refresh every hour, but they can be configured as part of dataset settings to be between weekly and every 15 minutes.